 At the end of the act, Sybil tells Branson that Mary knows about them—and that Mary knows because Sybil told her, not because Mary figured it out or suspected.

 He falls back on superior resentment:

 So that’s me finished, then; without a reference?

 But Sybil doesn’t let him toss off stereotypes:

 No; she’s not like that.
 You don’t know her.
 She wouldn’t give us away.

 What a wonderfully complex line, in context.
 Sybil asserts her independence from his cynicism, and her affinity with the sister she’s been more or less continuously sparring with and rebelling against.
-It’s the kind of place you want to get to as a storyteller, to a character saying more than he or she realizes in describing another character, with the history behind it to make the statement knot you up inside hearing it, because you know what she’s choosing to tell (or not).
-Affirmation of their—Sybil and Branson’s—safety frees him to take pleasure in her other sentence; it’s the first time she’s said “us.”
-Even that turn is not allowed to be unturned, and the exchange spirals into the kind of argument, a real couple’s argument, that they need to have.
+It’s a kind of scene you want to get to as a storyteller.
+A character describing another character says more than he or she realizes; audiences, confident of reading the situation, maybe better than the characters do, find their affinities in play.
+We find ourselves surprised by what we’re able to know.
+Affirmation of safety frees Branson to take pleasure in Sybil, for the first time, saying “us.”
+But the turn isn’t allowed to stay unturned.
+The exchange spirals into an argument, a real couple’s argument, that they need to have.
 They both pull back into who they are with others, all of which they’ll need to negotiate if their relationship is to blossom outside the circumstances in which it began.